 Declaration of minor is a prerequisite for each of these courses.

 To be awarded the Minor in Kinesiology, students will need to earn credit in each course taken and have a minimum GPA of 2.0 in the 18 credits in the Kinesiology minor.
 Students must satisfy published prerequisites of any course.

-Academic advisors within the College of Health Science Office of Student Affairs will assist students enrolled in the program with the development of career goals and the selection of appropriate courses to further those goals.
+Academic advisors within the Zilber College of Public Health Office of Student Affairs will assist students enrolled in the program with the development of career goals and the selection of appropriate courses to further those goals.
 Please contact the Office of Student Affairs at 414-229-2758.